eric11eca/common-bench/README.md

 bash run.sh
 ```

-### For running setup

-Change the configurations below depend on your need.
+For running setup, you can change the configurations below depend on your need.

 ```
 DATASET="socialiqa"